 Down the aisle, some threw rice.
 Someone’s baby threw a fit as we made our way through the sea of mostly-smiling faces gathered at the corners of the pew, instant cameras flashing.
 Someone threw a couple of candy wrappers, the toffee-like consistency that still stuck to the thick paper landing soundlessly on the back of my heavy rented dress and attaching itself to the white satin skirt.
 I didn’t find them until we got into the limousine and Junior said,

-Where you get the busta them?
-Is a long time I don’t get a busta sweety fi eat.
-You have any more?
+-Where you get the busta them?
+Is a long time I don’t get a busta fi eat.
+You have more?

 I yanked the offending candy fossils from my dress and picked at the edges of the stain it left behind, wondering if it would come out and how much extra the rental would cost if it didn’t.